spread-ai/docs-comments/docs/module-1/creating-a-studio-application.md

 {{ studio.buildUI }}

-??? exercise "Task 1: Create a UI"
+??? abstract "Task 1: Create a UI"

      Create a simple user interface with just an [input box](#) and a [submit button](#).